sharmainec/tp/docs/UserGuide.md

 ## Tutorial

-Now that you are done setting up LingoGO! with the help of our [Quick start](#quick-start) guide, it is time for a quick tutorial to run through the features of LingoGO!.
-When you open LingoGO! for the first time, the app should look like the image below, with the same sample flashcards loaded in.
+Upon completing the [Quick start](#quick-start) guide, your LingoGO! should look like this:
 ![Ui](images/Ui.png)

+Now, it is time for a quick tutorial to run through the features of LingoGO!.
 Follow a long for a tour of how to use the app!

 ### Creating your flashcards
 Let's start off our tutorial by creating some new flashcards!

 1. First, let's add a new French phrase "Bonjour", which translates to "hello" in English.
 Simply type in `add e/hello f/Bonjour l/French` into the command box, as can be seen below:
    ![enterAddCommand](images/enterAddCommandTutorial.png)

-1. Now press the Enter key and voila!
+2. Now press the Enter key and voila!
 A new flashcard has been created and added to the bottom of the list, as can be seen below:
    ![addTutorial](images/addTutorial.png)

-1. Now trying adding another French phrase on your own!
+3. Now trying adding another French phrase on your own!
 How about "Au Revoir" which means "Good Bye" in English.

    Done?
 Good job!
 Your app should now look like this:
    ![addAuRevoir](images/addAuRevoirTutorial.png)